owensf/embedded_optimizer/README.md

 team_decoder.txt turns the numbers of teams into real time neams find_best_f4.c contains a lot of unfinished functions.
 The most interesting one that's finished is find_best_f4, which calculates the probability of the bracket that has the highest probability of winning. simulate_bracket.py is a sanity check I did in python to make sure the math on my find_best_f4.c was working right

+# Results:
+Best pick to make given the current pool: Texas winner, Creighton runner-up, with Gonzaga and Duke also in the Final Four, for a 12.7% chance of winning.
+Not too bad with 13 other people